waagsociety/proximity_kit/PK_MUV/README.md

 The message sent to the server is:<br>
 {"message":"check","id":1756474,"location":"Nieuwmarkt 4, Amsterdam","rssi":-59,"batt”:50}<br>
-for details about the payload content, see below.
+for details about the payload content, see [Uplinks](https://github.com/waagsociety/proximity_kit/tree/master/PK_MUV/Software#Uplinks).

 #### Uplinks
 Depending by the triggered routines, the PK_MUV send three different messages to the MUV server (MQTT protocol).
 The topic is prox and the payloads, Jason format, are the following: